publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schII/ptK/m__us_usc_t50_s2143.md

     (c) __Lump-sum credit__

-        Any lump-sum credit provided pursuant to an election under subsection (a) of this section shall not preclude an individual from receiving other benefits provided under that subsection.
+        Any lump-sum credit provided pursuant to an election under subsection (a) shall not preclude an individual from receiving other benefits provided under that subsection.

     (d) __Submission of regulations to congressional intelligence committees__

-        The Director shall submit the regulations prescribed under subsection (a) of this section to the congressional intelligence committees before the regulations take effect.
+        The Director shall submit the regulations prescribed under subsection (a) to the congressional intelligence committees before the regulations take effect.

 ([Pub.
 L. 88–643, title II][/us/pl/88/643/tII], § 294, as added [Pub.
 L. 102–496, title VIII][/us/pl/102/496/tVIII], § 802, Oct.
 24, 1992, [106 Stat.
 3242][/us/stat/106/3242]; amended [Pub.
 L. 103–66, title XI][/us/pl/103/66/tXI], § 11002(c), Aug.
 10, 1993, [107 Stat.
 409][/us/stat/107/409].)